OXID-eSales/oxideshop_ce/README.md

 ### Installation

-Please note: if you don't know what the following is about, please download the OXID eShop package from this place: https://www.oxid-esales.com/en/community/download-oxid-eshop.html and follow the [installation instruction] (https://www.oxid-esales.com/en/support-services/documentation-and-help/oxid-eshop/installation/oxid-eshop-new-installation/server-and-system-requirements.html "OXID eShop installation instruction").
+Please note: if you don't know what the following is about, please download the OXID eShop package from this place: https://www.oxid-esales.com/en/community/download-oxid-eshop.html and follow the [installation instruction](https://www.oxid-esales.com/en/support-services/documentation-and-help/oxid-eshop/installation/oxid-eshop-new-installation/server-and-system-requirements.html "OXID eShop installation instruction").

 When checking out this repository or downloading the zip file from this place, composer is required for setting up OXID eShop.

-1. make sure [composer] (https://getcomposer.org/) is installed on your system
+1. make sure [composer](https://getcomposer.org/) is installed on your system
 2. `$ git clone https://github.com/OXID-eSales/oxideshop_ce.git`
 3. `$ cd oxideshop_ce`
 4. `$ composer install --no-dev`